OppNHeimer/you-too-can-animate/readme.md

 - supported by all modern web browsers
 - defined in XML which is a markup language that can be used within an HTML file.

-In essence, an SVG file creates an image using xy-coordinates.
-These coordinates are grouped into “paths” which describe lines or shapes.
+In essence, an SVG file creates an image using xy-coordinates or "points".
+These points are grouped into “paths” which describe lines or shapes.

 ![incomplete triangle](./images/incomplete_triangle.png)
 <!-- use gif showing square being zoomed in on -->